NOTICE: Corona Crisis Restrictions

-Q: Are the stoves compatible with fuel tables (Esbit, hexy blocks etc.)?
+Q: Are the stoves compatible with fuel tablets (Esbit, hexy blocks etc.)?

 A: Yes, they all are.
-The EDCBox is perfect for the use with fuel tablets.
+The EDCBox is perfect for use with fuel tablets.

-Q: How comes we do not ship the Dog Tag and the Survival Card to Canada and the US?
+Q: Why don't you ship the Dog Tag and the Survival Card to Canada and the US?

 A: We have an agreement with the patent owner (Philip E. Bellefeuille), who wants to sell his own products in the US and Canada.